Federation of Saudi Chambers

 The General Secretariat:

-The General Secretariat of the Council is the executive arm that carries out the tasks and realizes the objectives of the Council.
+The General Secretariat of the Council is the executive arm that carries out the tasks and realises the objectives of the Council.
 The General Secretariat is also the base of the institutional activities of the Council and is headed by the Secretary General